tomlurge/converTor/docs/java/aboutSingletons.md

   when the enum BitCheck class is loaded, you have no way to pass any arguments to the constructor."

-  It's not totally clear what the last sentence means.
+  It's not clear to me what the last sentence means.
 It is possible to pass arguments to an Enum constructor.
 It just can't be arguments that refer to a field (even a static one) in the enum class since they won't be initialized when the enum get's ininitialized, because: "The first entry in an enum class